-The planning assessment considers the policy and material considerations in detail.
-It is considered that the scheme in terms of addressing the Development Plan aspiration to promote reuse brownfield sites and provide housing would produce a positive impact overall.
-It is also noted that it will also trigger CIL payment of approximately £40,380.
+The planning assessment considers the heritage policy and material considerations in detail.
+It is considered that the scheme provides much needed housing and sensitively convert the existing listed buildings would produce a positive impact overall.
+It is also noted that it will trigger a CIL payment of approximately £40,380.